Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 ###### Libraries : [Mxnet](https://mxnet.apache.org/versions/1.6/), [Scikit-Learn](https://scikit-learn.org/stable/), [TensorFlow](https://www.tensorflow.org), [PyTorch](https://pytorch.org), [Cloud AutoML](https://cloud.google.com/automl), [Pycaret](https://pycaret.org), [Theano](http://deeplearning.net/software/theano/), [Keras](https://keras.io), [SciPy](https://www.scipy.org), [NLTK](https://www.nltk.org), [MLlib](https://spark.apache.org/mllib/), [XGBoost](https://xgboost.readthedocs.io/en/latest/), [LightGBM](https://lightgbm.readthedocs.io/en/latest/),  [Many More](https://www.g2.com/products/scikit-learn/competitors/alternatives)

 **Sorry!
-It's not done Yet.** There are some deatils to evaluate and intrepet which makes you stand out from the crowd such as:
+It's not done Yet.** There are some details to evaluate and interpret which makes you stand out from the crowd such as:

 ### Model Evaluation

 There are different metrics to evaluate your model, sometimes you may have to come up with your own metric to evaluate the model performance.
 Anyways here are some of common metrics that helps you understand what is going wrong in the model or how accurate is the model for real world or to understand why is the model even working in the first place.
 [Choosing the right metric](https://medium.com/usf-msds/choosing-the-right-metric-for-machine-learning-models-part-1-a99d7d7414e4)

-*Don't just run single model run multiple Regression/Classification models and chosse the best one based on the metrics here.*
+*Don't just run single model run multiple Regression/Classification models and choose the best one based on the metrics here.*

 ##### Regression Metrics:

-- MSE, RMSE, $R^2$ , Adjusted $R^2$  [Dig Deep](https://towardsdatascience.com/regression-an-explanation-of-regression-metrics-and-what-can-go-wrong-a39a9793d914) ,  [Interveiw Prespective](https://towardsdatascience.com/metrics-to-understand-regression-models-in-plain-english-part-1-c902b2f4156f)
+- MSE, RMSE, $R^2$ , Adjusted $R^2$  [Dig Deep](https://towardsdatascience.com/regression-an-explanation-of-regression-metrics-and-what-can-go-wrong-a39a9793d914) ,  [Interview Perspective](https://towardsdatascience.com/metrics-to-understand-regression-models-in-plain-english-part-1-c902b2f4156f)

 ##### Classification Metrics: